CodeMate-AI/landingpage-nextjs/README.md

 # CodeMate AI Landing Page & CMS Portal

 A modern, high-performance web application built with **Next.js 15 (App Router)** and **TypeScript**.
-This repository hosts the public-facing landing page and blog directory for [CodeMate AI](https://codemate.ai), alongside the **CodeMate CMS Portal**—an administrative content management system for composing, managing, and publishing rich-text technical articles.
+This repository hosts the public-facing landing page and blog directory for [CodeMate AI](https://codemate.ai), alongside the **CodeMate CMS Portal**, an administrative content management system for composing, managing, and publishing rich-text technical articles.

 ---